jvilla00/Sqlalchemy-challennge/README.md

 # Sqlalchemy-challennge
 ---------------------------------------------------
-For this Repo I perform a precipitation analysis and then a station analysis.
+For this Repository I performed a precipitation analysis and then a station analysis.

 #### Precipitation Analysis